 Adam Moore, Avalanche (2022).
 Shown here performed at qap.digital launch at REFERENCE.POINT, London, December 2022.
-Video: Seda Echo.
+Videos: Seda Echo, Pierce Eldridge.

 Avalanche centres the particularity of the notion of the abstraction of the British-St.Lucian artist as he roams the party – a conceptual hunting ground – for indeterminate, intuitive interventions with others.
 An intermittent and reductive strategy designed to emerge from the special conditions of a party.
 For a special occasion – where guests are amenable, open to influence, playful even – Avalanche is a disarming examination of the artifice, durability and (in)stability of performance and identity.

 Around Moore’s Blackness and his fifteen-minute skincare regime, archival interview citations weave an opaque aural cocoon.
 Patchworking contemporary, postminimalist and post-studio references from Kathryn Brown to Adam Pendleton to Dennis Oppenheim, Michael Heizer, Robert Smithson and Richard Serra, Moore questions his relationship to these influences and broader cultural relationships to these sensibilities.
 He applies one mask before another.